Today's Top Gainer

 CORPORATE SOCIAL RESPONSIBILITY

-However, during the year under review, your Company did not expand any amount of the CSR activities due to non-availability of the profits during immediately preceding years.
+However, during the year under review, your Company did not spend any amount of the CSR activities due to non-availability of any ventures during the years.
+(Annexure 9)

 MATERIAL CHANGES AND COMMITMENTS